alexandermtang/refocus/README.md

 Refocus
 =======
-A Chrome extension to help you focus on the important things.
+Chrome extension to help you focus on the important things.

+PennApps Fall 2013